ilocodes/Snake-Game-AI/README.md

 You can access the game from [Github Pages](https://ilocodes.github.io/Snake-Game-AI/).

 *Note: This is an experimental attempt to see if a game could be built by AI.
-It is not entirely correct.
+The source code lacks simple features.
 Once I develop my front-end skills, I would like to improve the game.*